 MW 9:55-10:45PM

 Description: Germany’s Weimar Republic (1918-1933) is perhaps the most notorious case of democratic failure in modern history.
 Its collapse remains a reference point in discussions about challenges to democracy today.
 But is it fair to evaluate the Weimar Republic only in light of its disastrous end?
 Why did the Nazis come to power in 1933, and could the Nazi rise have been prevented?
 This COMM-B course dives deep into the culture, society, and politics of this short-lived but momentous period in modern European history.
 We will explore not only the seedbeds of fascism and authoritarianism in 1920s Germany, but also reform movements that sought democratic transformations in the arts, gender, sexuality, and the built environment.
 Our sources will range widely across the Republic’s vibrant cultural landscape, including literature, film, journalism, music, fashion, painting, architecture, and propaganda.
 One key theme will be the contingency of the Weimar Republic’s rise and fall.
 We will aim to understand how the Republic’s history was shaped by individuals who could not anticipate consequences that appear evident to us in hindsight.
-By exploring a wide range of perspectives on this complex period, students will sharpen their skills in historical thinking and writing.
+By explore a wide range of perspectives on this complex period, students will sharpen their skills in historical thinking and writing.

 M 8:50-10:45AM